Tfost1994/BCB546-Spring2022/assignments/UNIX_Assignment/tfassignment/TF_UNIX_ASSIGNMENT_README.md

 grep "multiple" joined_teosinte.txt > multiple_teosinte.txt

 wc multiple_teosinte.txt

+grep "unknown" joined_teosinte.txt > unknown_teosinte.txt

+wc unknown_teosinte.txt
 ```
 1. Searching and grabbing lines associated with "multiple" for the entire teosinte dataset.
 2. Getting the number of lines, words and characters as a check to see if the script was effective - it was.
+3. Searching and grabbing lines associated with "unknown" for the entire teosinte dataset.
+4. Getting the number of lines, words and characters as a check to see if the script was effective - it was.